oriAleph/PinkDawgs/README.md

 Valid Apple Developer ID
 Xcode command-line tools
 [CocoaPods](https://guides.cocoapods.org/using/getting-started.html) to manage Xcode library dependencies (run `sudo gem install cocoapods`)
-A device with iOS 12.0 or above to test the camera feature.
+<br /> A device with iOS 12.0 or above to test the camera feature.
 If not available, then use one of the iPhone simulators.
 <br /> <br />

 #### ~ Coding Notebooks ~